 However, we advise that you search before and take your option comparing well all the lodges there.
-Some are located upon the river inside of the main Tambopata reserve.
+Some are located on the river inside of the main Tambopata reserve.
 This experience will allow you to see more wildlife and fauna.
 We especially recommend the Rainforest lodges and the Inkaterra ones.

 What to do?

 Here, the options are countless!
-The virgin jungle of the Tambopata offers a different kind of activities.
+The virgin jungle of the Tambopata offers different kinds of activities.
 One of the most popular is bird watching.
 Some lodges have a canopy tower platform where you can climb and see the birds of Tambopata over the whole green forest.
 That’s certainly a magnificent spectacle.
 You can see the “Shansho”, the Pale-vented Pigeon, the Purple Gallinule between many others.